microsoft/vscode-docs/docs/python/debugging.md

 - Pausing (breaking into) running programs
 - Custom startup directory

-The default launch.json includes a number of specific debug configurations available from the configuration drop-down.
+The default `launch.json` (which is where VS Code stores the debugger configurations) includes a number of starter debug configurations, these are available from the configuration drop-down.
 The default "Python" selection provides the standard configuration.
 See [Standard configuration and options](#standard-configuration-and-options) for a description of this configuration and the debug settings.

 Additional configurations are described in [Debugging specific app types](#debugging-specific-app-types).